colemane5/MovieTicketing/README.md

 # Building the DB
-After pulling the repo, to Build the DB used for this project you will need to run Windows Powershell as an administrator and run the command "Install-Module sqlserver.
+After pulling the repo, to Build the DB used for this project you will need to run Windows Powershell as an administrator and run the command "Install-Module sqlserver" if you do not already have it installed.
 Once that is installed run the RebuildDatabase.ps1 shell script file and the DB should be running on your machine.